 It’s important that your pool cleaner can run autonomously, so you’re not stuck monitoring it for several hours.
 You should ensure that the cleaner you choose has a long enough hose for your pool, or at least that it allows you to customize the length of it as needed.
 The best pressure pool cleaners should easily be able to handle the various terrains and locales within your pool, be it stairs, walls or any other curves or corners.

-Pool cleaner that are equipped with tires that have deep treads, or front-wheel offer great mobility, and are less likely to get stuck.
+Pool cleaners that are equipped with tires that have deep treads or front-wheel offer great mobility, and are less likely to get stuck.
 This means they are ideal choices if you want to leave the cleaner unattended.

 Some units struggle or are completely unable to properly access and clean those areas, so be sure to choose a device that best suits your pool’s unique design.